opencontainers/image-spec/layer.md

 - A whiteout file is an empty file with a special filename that signifies a path should be deleted.
 - A whiteout filename consists of the prefix `.wh.` plus the basename of the path to be deleted.
+- A `.wh.` file, without a basename to delete, is invalid and implementations SHOULD return an error when encountering such an entry.
 - As files prefixed with `.wh.` are special whiteout markers, it is not possible to create a filesystem which has a file or directory with a name beginning with `.wh.`.
 - Once a whiteout is applied, the whiteout itself MUST also be hidden.
 - Whiteout files MUST only apply to resources in lower/parent layers.